PINTO0309/onnx2tf/README.md

     enable_batchmatmul_unfold: Optional[bool]
       BatchMatMul is separated batch by batch to generate a primitive MatMul.
+      With `tflite_backend="flatbuffer_direct"`, this runs as a ModelIR rewrite for both ONNX input and `input_tflite_file_path`.
+      Imported/direct ModelIR must have fully static batch prefixes.

     enable_rnn_unroll: Optional[bool]
-      Instead of increasing inference speed by expanding all symbolic loops of the RNN (LSTM, GRU, RNN), RAM consumption will increase because all tensors are expanded and embedded in the model. https://keras.io/api/layers/recurrent_layers/
+      Instead of increasing inference speed by expanding all symbolic loops of the RNN (LSTM, GRU, RNN), RAM consumption will increase because all tensors are expanded and embedded in the model.
+      With `tflite_backend="flatbuffer_direct"`, this rewrites supported
+      sequence RNN/LSTM ModelIR ops into step-unrolled primitive ops for both ONNX input and `input_tflite_file_path`.
+      https://keras.io/api/layers/recurrent_layers/

     disable_suppression_flextranspose: Optional[bool]